manticoresoftware/manticoresearch/installer/specification.md

 9. Stop Manticore if it is running.
 Upgrade should not stop on all platforms, but rely on package-manager hooks and restart afterward.
 10. Upgrade the package:
     - Debian: for plain `upgrade`, resolve the latest available package version and use the metadata-derived exact-version package set with `--allow-downgrades`; this handles split-only installed states where the real `manticore` package is absent.
 If the latest version cannot be resolved, fall back to `apt-get install -y --only-upgrade manticore`.
-    - RPM: `dnf upgrade -y manticore` / `yum update -y manticore` or requested exact-version package set.
+    - RPM: `dnf upgrade -y manticore` / `yum update -y manticore` for plain upgrades, or the requested/channel-selected exact-version package set when a target version has been resolved.
     - Homebrew: `brew upgrade manticore || brew install manticoresoftware/tap/manticore`.
 11. If `no-start` is not set, start Manticore.
 12. Verify that `searchd` exists and report whether the service is running.